curvegrid/go-ethereum-wiki/RLPx-Encryption.md

 All packets following the encryption handshake, including protocol negotiation handshake in step 4, are framed, encrypted and authenticated using the setup negotiated during the encryption handshake.

-If the handshakes succeed, the fixed array of protocols supported by both peers will run on the connection parallelly to send and receive messages.
+If the handshakes succeed, the fixed array of protocols supported by both peers will run on the connection paralelly to send and receive messages.
 Once established, packets are encapsulated as frames which are encrypted using AES-256 in CTR mode.
 Initial values for the message authentication and cipher are never the same, key material for the session is derived via a KDF and ECDHE-derived shared-secret.
 ECC uses secp256k1 curve (ECP).
 It is the purpose of the encryption handshake to negotiate these key values for a new secure session.

 ## Encryption handshake spec
 ### Initiator handshake